 Pittman attended Carleton College in Northfield, Minnesota where she earned a B.A. in American Studies with minors in Spanish Language and Educational Studies.
 As a Fulbright Fellow, in 2012 Pittman served as a language instructor at La Universidad Pedagógica Nacional in Mexico City, Mexico.
-She is currently a Master of Public Policy (MPP) candidate at the USC Sol Price School of Public Policy.
+She holds a Master of Public Policy (MPP) degree from the USC Sol Price School of Public Policy.

 STAY IN THE KNOW

 Want to follow the issues you care about in public diplomacy?